 On July 9, 2005, the State Council of the PRC promulgated the Regulation of the PRC on the Administration of Production License for Industrial Products, or the Production License Regulations.
 On April 21, 2014, the General Administration of Quality Supervision, Inspection and Quarantine, or the AQSIQ, issued the Measures for the Implementation of the Regulations of the PRC Administration of Production Licenses for Industrial Products, or the Measures.
 According to the Production License Regulations and the Measures, any enterprise that has not obtained a production license for a product listed in the Announcement of the Product Catalog Implementing the Production Licensing System, or the Production Catalog, which was issued by the AQSIQ on November 20, 2012, must not produce the relevant product.
 An enterprise must file an application to the provincial administration of quality and technology supervision for the license of producing the products listed in the Production Catalog.
 Otherwise, relevant authorities can impose fines and other administrative sanctions, and serious violations may result in criminal liabilities.
 According to the Production Catalog, most of our products are classified as electric bicycles, which are industrial products that fall within the scope of Production License Regulations and Measures.
 Thus, we have obtained the appropriate production license thereof.
 On June 24, 2017, the State Council issued the Decision on Adjusting the Catalog for the Administration of Production Permits for Industrial Products and on Trying out the Simplification of Approval Procedures, or the Decision.
 Pursuant to the Decision, the production license for electric bicycle was canceled and was changed to implement mandatory product certification management.
 However, on October 11, 2017, AQSIQ announced that the production of the electric bicycles is still under the production licensing system.
-According to this announcement, the production license regulatory regime is implemented pursuant to the new electric bicycle technical standard, which is the Safety and Technical Specification for Electric Bicycle (GB 17761-2018), or the New Standard, promulgated by the State Administration for Market Regulation and the National Standardization Management Committee on May 15, 2018 and became effective on April 15, 2019.
-The New Standard replaced the General Technical Requirements for Electric Bicycles (GB 17761-1999), or the Old Standard, which were issued by the Quality and Technology Supervision Bureau on May 28, 1999 and became effective from October 1, 1999.
-The eleven-month period between the promulgation date and effective date of the New Standard was a transition period.
-Whereas we have already been granted the certification of the Old Standard and therefore recognized as "the First Batch of Electric Bicycle Manufacturers Meeting the New National Standard" by the Quality Control and Technical Evaluation Control Room of the National Electric Bicycle and Battery Product Quality Supervision and Inspection Center, certain of our models may not qualify under the New Standard and require either reengineering or reclassification as motorcycles.
+According to this announcement, the production license regulatory regime is implemented pursuant to the new electric bicycle technical standard, which is the Safety and Technical Specification for Electric Bicycle (GB 17761-2018), or the Electric Bicycle Standard, promulgated by the State Administration for Market Regulation and the National Standardization Management Committee on May 15, 2018 and became effective on April 15, 2019.
+The Electric Bicycle Standard replaced the General Technical Requirements for Electric Bicycles (GB 17761-1999), or the Old Standard, which were issued by the Quality and Technology Supervision Bureau on May 28, 1999 and became effective from October 1, 1999.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business-Our products are subject to safety standards and failure to satisfy such mandated standards would have a material adverse effect on our business and operating results."